 The client wanted to develop an Image Classification engine to better identify Himalayan animal species captured using motion-sensing cameras.
 Initially, some of animal species we were given to identify were: Snow Leopard, Wooly Hare, Marmot, Ibex, Blue Sheep etc. To meet this objective, client wanted to engage service provider who could:

 - Use the historical image data to build an image classification model: images provided were taken during day/night and had different quality w.r.t distance and portion of animal captured in the camera

-- Use the developed model to identify and classify Himalayan species in newly-captured images
+- Use the developed model to identify and classify Himalayan Wildlife species identification in newly-captured images

 Also, client wanted to implement this solution to:

 - Allow end-user(s) to identify the species in captured image

 - Allow end-user(s) to identify misclassified images and retrain the model from the last checkpoint using the correct classification

 Valiance proposed to build a platform that intelligently identifies Himalayan wildlife species identification in the captured images and allows for retraining the backend model using new and labelled data.